gmerz/MatterApi/docs/source/websocket.rst

     asyncio.run(do_something())

 As can be seen in the example above, the websocket handler can work with functions and coroutines.
-You can also call ``start_ws_sync`` from the ``AsyncDriver`` and vice versa.
+You can also call ``start_ws_sync`` from the ``AsyncClient`` and vice versa.